gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 At this point the application's web server will be up and running, and you should be able to connect through a web browser.
 The ``(go)`` command outputed that the server is running on port ``3000``.
-But you should connect through the Nginx reverse proxy that's running in port ``80`` instead.
+But you should connect through the Nginx reverse proxy that's running in the port ``80`` instead.

 Open a web browser and go to ``http://localhost``.
 You should see HOP's welcome page there.

-We want make any change to the code now, so once you check the application is running you can stop it by:
+We won't make any change to the code now, so once you check that the application is running you can stop it by executing the following
+script:

 .. code-block:: console